wanderindev/financial-calculator-backend/README.md

 To test against the live backend, add a `url` variable to the Postman environment with value `https://api.calcfina.com` and send your requests.

 ### Tests
 To insure code quality, I added UnitTest to the project.
 All tests all located in the ```tests``` package.

-You can run them using:
+To test the project, make sure your virtual environment is activated and run:
 ```sh
 python -m unittest tests/test_credit_card_calculators.py tests/test_loan_calculators.py tests/test_retirement_calculators.py tests/test_saving_calculators.py
 ```